 Long story short, my time from February until the middle of May was spent planning for the big move.
 Rather than focusing on growing my business, we were constantly traveling back and forth to our new city trying to find a place to live and jobs.

-By the time time we moved in May, I had taken a step back from freelance work.
+By the time we moved in May, I had taken a step back from freelance work.
 I really wanted to focus on spending time with my family and preparing for the big day.
 Things didn’t really slow down for us until the end of June when we finally moved into our new house.
 It was a whirlwind, let me tell you!

-I would have loved to forgo getting a new job all together and just focus on freelancing full-time, but I had to accept that fact I wasn’t quite ready.
+I would have loved to forgo getting a new job altogether and just focus on freelancing full-time, but I had to accept that fact I wasn’t quite ready.
 My client base had dipped a little due to preparing for the move and we had a lot of new expenses from the move and purchasing our new home.
 Truth be told, I wasn’t ready to not have the financial safety net that a full-time job offers.

 How I Balance Freelance Writing with a Full-Time Job